 Other questions may include:

-- Does the cultural tour the company is advertising provide context or is it focused only on showcasing a specific area of your destination (like putting poverty or homelessness on display) without a bigger picture approach or intention of investing in improving the local community’s life conditions?
+- Does the cultural tour the company is advertising provide context or is it focused only on showcasing a specific area of your destination (like putting poverty or homelessness on display) without a bigger picture approach or intention of investing in improving the local community’s living conditions?

 - Do they set a maximum limit of people per tour under 10?
 (I was once part of a cultural tour group of 15 people, which, as I wrote it then, was not sustainable.
 Although a group that big doesn’t seem like a lot, when you’re navigating through the narrow streets of the pols in the old part of Ahmedabad, a group of this size was hard to manage.
 They weren’t unethical in any way and the tour was great but the group was too big.)